In a very short form these are the essential aspects of SCRAMBLECODE:

 Finally the compiler signs your bytecode with your private key - a secret key created by you using RSA 2048, 3072, 4096 or 8192 bit technology.

-When the VM loads the bytecode for execution, the individual pieces maintain their encryption.
+When the VM loads the bytecode for execution, it authenticates and loads the individual pieces without breaking vital internal security layers.

 During the VM execution all variables are stored encrypted in memory and in a randomized manner, which may change unexpectedly during the execution.
 In fact, you get completely different results for each license, and each compilation, and each execution.